+For the questions that rely on the Opportunity Indices (Table 12), the HUD-provided data includes information for protected class groups by race/ethnicity.
+For the questions that rely on the Opportunity Maps (Maps 9-15), the HUD-provided data includes information on protected class groups by race/ethnicity, national origin and familial status.
+There is one map for each Opportunity Index.
+All of these maps also show R/ECAP boundaries and are provided for both the jurisdiction and region.

+Education

-For the questions in (1)(a), use the School Proficiency Index in Table 12 and refer to Map 9.
-The School Proficiency Index measures the proficiency of elementary schools in the attendance area (where this information is available) of individuals sharing a protected characteristic or the proficiency of elementary schools within 1.5 miles of individuals with a protected characteristic where attendance boundary data are not available.
+For the questions in (1)(a)(i), use the School Proficiency Index in Table 12.
+The School Proficiency Index measures which neighborhoods have high-performing elementary schools nearby and which are near lower performing elementary schools.
 The values for the School Proficiency Index are determined by the performance of 4th grade students on state exams.
+The Index uses data for elementary schools because they are much more likely to have neighborhood-based enrollment policies.
+Note that local data or local knowledge may be useful in assessing access to higher-grade level schools.

+For question (1)(a)(ii), refer to Map 9, which shows residential living patterns by race/ethnicity, national origin, and familial status.
+The map can be used to assess how residency patterns for each of these protected classes compares to the location of proficient schools.
+The map shows values for the School Proficiency Index with shading at the neighborhood (census tract) level.
+Darker shaded tracts indicate better access to higher proficiency schools.
+Lighter shading indicates lower index values, with these neighborhoods being near lower performing elementary schools (as measured by the Index).

-Map 9 consists of three sub-maps, showing the spatial distribution of racial/ethnic and national origin groups and families with children overlaid by shading that shows school proficiency levels for the jurisdiction and the region.
-The maps also include R/ECAP outlines.
-To answer questions (1)(a)(i), examine the School Proficiency Index, by race/ethnicity, and Map 9, by race/ethnicity, national origin, and family status, to identify differences in access to proficient schools by protected characteristic.
-For question (1)(a)(ii), refer to Map 9 by race/ethnicity, national origin, and family status to assess how residency patterns relate to the location of proficient schools.
-Note that, to the extent the questions require consideration of middle and high schools, local policies and practices, local knowledge (as defined at 24 C.F.R. § 5.152) will be relevant.
+Note that, to the extent the questions require consideration of middle and high schools, or local policies and practices such as school enrollment policies, then local knowledge (as defined at 24 C.F.R. § 5.152) will be relevant.

 Question (1)(a)(iii), may be answered using local data or local knowledge.
-Program participants should consider whether local school policies provide for alternative means of access to schools that are not reflected in the HUD-provided data.
+Program participants should consider whether local school policies provide for alternative means of access to schools, such as local enrollment policies, that are not reflected in the HUD-provided data.

+Employment

-For the questions (1)(b), refer to the Jobs Proximity Index and Labor Market Engagement Index in Table 12, and to Maps 10 and 11.
+For the questions (1)(b)(i), refer to the Jobs Proximity Index and Labor Market Engagement Index in Table 12.
 The Jobs Proximity Index measures the physical distances between place of residence and jobs by race/ethnicity.
 The Labor Market Engagement Index provides a measure of unemployment rate, labor-force participation rate, and percent of the population ages 25 and above with at least a bachelor’s degree, by neighborhood.
-Map 10 shows residency patterns of racial/ethnic and national origin groups and families with children overlaid by shading that shows the jobs proximity measure for the jurisdiction and the region.
-The map also includes R/ECAP outlines.
-Map 11 shows residency patterns of racial/ethnic and national origin groups and families with children overlaid by shading that shows labor engagement for the jurisdiction and the region.
-The map also includes R/ECAP outlines.
-To answer questions (1)(b)(i)-(iii), examine the indices’ values by race/ethnicity, and Maps 10 and 11, by race/ethnicity, national origin, and family status, to identify differences in proximity to jobs and labor market engagement by protected characteristic.